gfrison/gfrison.github.io/_posts/2026-01-31-pull-down-programming-complexity-kubrick.md

 ### Uniform experience

-From the point of programming experience, what is daunting for agents - in terms of increasing perplexity as pointed above - is the heterogeneity of the ecosystem.
+From the point of programming experience, what is daunting[^perplexity] for agents is the heterogeneity of the ecosystem.
 Different paradigms for configuration, data access, service orchestration, remote procedure calls, testing and deployment.
 Each of those aspects requires specific skills and knowledge that increases accidental complexity.
-A [proper programming]({% post_url 2025-09-15-adaptive-programming-systems %}) environment should nullify those frictions by providing a consistent an uniform way to interact with it.
+A [proper programming environment]({% post_url 2025-09-15-adaptive-programming-systems %}) should nullify those frictions by providing a consistent an uniform way to interact with it.

 ### Open authorship